 For its first half-century, the hotel catered to wealthy families from Boston, New York and Philadelphia – and Montreal as well – who would stay a month or often longer, escaping the city heat.
 Easily accessible by train from major cities in those days, husbands/fathers would join their families on weekends.
 Celebrities were frequent visitors, including Thomas Edison and three U.S. presidents.
 But the hotel probably is best known as the site of the 1944 International Monetary Conference that saw representatives of 44 countries set a standard price for gold and adopt the U.S. dollar as the world’s benchmark currency.
 The conference room used for these meetings, known as the Gold Room, has been preserved.

-Guests enjoy the elegant Mount Washington Green Room
+Guests enjoy the elegant Corner Vista Room, at Omni Mount Washington Resort.

 At the center of the hotel’s historic lore is the “presence” of Carolyn Stickney, Joseph Stickney’s wife who owned the hotel for three decades following Joseph’s death just a year after the hotel opened.
 Known as “The Princess” after she was remarried in 1910 to a French aristocrat, Carolyn would observe the guests in the main dining room from a mezzanine above and would upgrade her choice of dress to ensure she was the evening’s best-dressed woman.